Annoraaq/grid-engine/features.md

 # Features

-These pages go further in-depth about various features of the **Grid Movement** plugin.
+These pages go further in-depth about various features of the **Grid Engine** plugin.